qteatime/kate/packages/glomp/README.md

 ## Licence

-Glomp is (c) Niini and released under the Mozilla Public License v2.0.
-See `LICENCE` for details.
+Glomp is (c) The Kate Project Authors and released under the GNU General Public Licence version 2 (or later).
+See `LICENCE.txt` for details.